wacncontent/CustomizeTool/output/articles/site-recovery/site-recovery-vmm-to-azure.md

 	![Quick Start Icon](./media/site-recovery-vmm-to-azure/ASRE2AVMM_QuickStartIcon.png)

-2. In the dropdown list, select **Between an on-premises Hyper-V site and Microsoft Azure**.
+2. In the dropdown list, select **Between an on-premises Hyper-V site and Windows Azure**.
 3. In **Prepare VMM Servers**, click **Generate registration key** file.
 The key file is generated automatically and is valid for 5 days after it's generated.
-If you're not accessing the Azure portal from the VMM server you'll need to copy this file to the server.
+If you're not accessing the Azure Management Portal from the VMM server you'll need to copy this file to the server.

 	![Registration key](./media/site-recovery-vmm-to-azure/ASRE2AVMM_RegisterKey.png)

 ## Step 3: Install the Azure Site Recovery Provider

-4. On the *Quick Start* page, in **Prepare VMM servers**, click *Download Microsoft Azure Site Recovery Provider for installation on VMM servers* to obtain the latest version of the Provider installation file.
+4. On the *Quick Start* page, in **Prepare VMM servers**, click *Download Windows Azure Site Recovery Provider for installation on VMM servers* to obtain the latest version of the Provider installation file.

 2. Run this file on the source VMM server.
 If VMM is deployed in a cluster and you're installing the Provider for the first time install it on an active node and finish the installation to register the VMM server in the vault.
 Then install the Provider on the other nodes.
 Note that if you're upgrading the Provider you'll need to upgrade on all nodes because they should all be running the same Provider version.